calypsonet/keyple/docs/KeypleCoreApi/KeypleCore_ApplicationApi.md

 ![Reader Notifications v1.0.0](img/KeypleCore_Reader_ClassDiag_ObservablePluginAndReaderEvents_1_0_0.svg)

-#### Plugin event
+#### Plugin Event
 Several ‘Plugin Observers’ could be registered to an Observable Plugin.
-In case of reader connection / disconnection, the observable plugin notifies sequentially the registered observers with the corresponding plugin event.
+In case of reader connection / disconnection, the Observable Plugin notifies sequentially the registered Plugin Observers with the corresponding Plugin Event.
-The observable plugin is a blocking API, the thread managing the issuance of the plugin event waits the acknowledge of the observer currently notified.
+The Observable Plugin is a blocking API, the thread managing the issuance of the Plugin Event waits the acknowledge of the Plugin Observer currently notified.

-#### Reader event
+#### Reader Event
 Several ‘Reader Observers’ could be registered to an Observable Reader.
-In case of card insertion / removal or selection match, the observable reader notifies sequentially the registered observers with the corresponding reader event.
-The observable reader could be a blocking API, the thread managing the issuance of the plugin event could wait the acknowledge of the notified observers.
+In case of Card insertion / removal or selection match, the Observable Reader notifies sequentially the registered Reader Observers with the corresponding Reader Event.
+The Observable Reader could be a blocking API, the thread managing the issuance of the Plugin Event could wait the acknowledge of the notified Reader Observers.

-An observable reader has the capability to be set with a ‘Default Selections Request’: in this case when a SE is inserted in the reader, the reader will try to operate the configured default selections.
-If a selection successfully matches with the SE, instead to simply notify the insertion of SE, the observable reader will notify about a successful selection with a SE application.
+An Observable Reader has the capability to be set with a ‘Default Selections Request’: in this case when a Card is inserted in the Reader, the Reader will try to operate the configured default selections.
+If a selection successfully matches with the Card, instead to simply notify about the insertion of a Card, the Observable Reader will notify about a successful selection with a Card application.
- - If the notification mode is defined as ‘always’, then in case of card insertion, the observable reader will notify a matched card reader event in case of successful selection, or a simple inserted card reader event if not.
+ - If the notification mode is defined as ‘always’, then in case of Card insertion, the Observable Reader will notify a matched card Reader Event in case of successful selection, or a simple card insertion Reader Event if not.
- - If the notification mode is defined as ‘matched only’, then in case of card insertion, simple inserted card reader events are not notified.
+ - If the notification mode is defined as ‘matched only’, then in case of Card insertion, simple card insertion Reader Events are not notified.

-When the processing of an inserted or matched card is finished, a reader observer must release the logical channel with the smartcard, in order to prepare the observable reader to detect the removal of the card.
+When the processing of an inserted or matched Card is finished, a Reader Observer must release the logical channel with the Card, in order to prepare the Observable Reader to detect the removal of the Card.

-#### Observable reader states
+#### Observable Reader states
-An observable reader is active only when at least one reader observer is registered, and if the start of the detection has been requested.
+An Observable Reader is active only when at least one Reader Observer is registered, and if the start of the detection has been requested.
-When active, an observable read could switch between three internal states: ‘Wait for Card Insertion’, ‘Wait for Card Processing’, & ‘Wait for Card Removal’.
+When active, an Observable Reader could switch between three internal states: ‘Wait for Card Insertion’, ‘Wait for Card Processing’, & ‘Wait for Card Removal’.

-In the nominal case, a Reader Observer indicates to the observable reader that the processing of the SE is finished by releasing the Card Channel.
+In the nominal case, a Reader Observer indicates to the Observable Reader that the processing of the SE is finished by releasing the Card Channel.
-To manage a failure of the reader observer process, the observable reader interface provides also a method to finalize the card processing.
+To manage a failure of the Reader Observer process, the Observable Reader interface provides also a method to finalize the Card processing.

 ![Observable Reader States](img/KeypleCore_Reader_StateDiag_ObservableReaderStates_1_0_0.svg)